o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-debug/debug/desync-audit-trail.md

 ### Desync

 Desyncs are the primary event captured by the Audit Trail.
-Consequently the Audit Trail organizes all activity around Desyncs.
-On the client, desyncs generally include a delta map of variables and the values the client and server disagreed on
+Consequently the Audit Trail organizes all activity around desyncs.
+On the client, desyncs generally include a delta map of variables and the values the client and server disagreed on.

 ### Input